5 Things We Can Learn About Lunch from the French

 2. Learn the wisdom of no-cooking.

-Last year when Faith was in Toulouse she enjoyed a delicious, nearly no-cook meal made by one of her friends.
+Last year when Faith was in Toulouse she enjoyed a delicious, nearly no-cook summer meal made by one of her friends.
 This was possible in part because of the high-quality and low cost of prepared food in France, but it’s also possible to find a happy medium in your own home.
 Simple spreads, cheeses, and cold soups are the perfect snack-like lunches around.

 3. When possible, keep things leisurely.